rachitiitr/DataStructures-Algorithms/README.md

 Hi .....This is SHIVAM SAHU
 CSE Undergrad at IIT Patna
-This is a collection of important algorithms and ds in c language.
+This is a collection of important algorithms and DS in C/C++ language.